-Dr. Dejun Tony Kong is an Assistant Professor of Management in the Bauer College of Business at the University of Houston.
-Prior to joining the Bauer College, he was an Assistant Professor of Leadership Studies and Management at the University of Richmond (Virginia).
+Dr. Dejun Tony Kong is an Associate Professor and the Ph.D.
+Coordinator in the Department of Management and Leadership at the University of Houston's Bauer College of Business.
 He is interested in how to help people be more trustworthy, productive, cooperative, and proactive.
-His research largely focuses on (1) trust/distrust and trustworthiness factors (ability/competence, benevolence/motives, and integrity/ethics) in various contexts such as negotiations, leadership, teams, and cross-cultural psychology/management; (2) positive organizational behavior (e.g., gratitude, humor, passion, mindfulness, emotional intelligence, resilience, strengths); and (3) workplace diversity.
-His papers were published by the Academy of Management Journal, the Journal of Applied Psychology, the Journal of Cross-Cultural Psychology, the Journal of Occupational Health Psychology, the Journal of World Business, Mindfulness, Organizational Behavior and Human Decision Processes, Personality and Individual Differences, and other academic journals as well as various books on leadership and negotiations.
+His research largely focuses on (1) trust in intra- and intercultural contexts of negotiations, leadership, teams, and other social interactions.; (2) positive organizational behavior (e.g., gratitude, humor, passion, mindfulness, emotional intelligence, resilience, strengths); and (3) workplace diversity.
+His papers were published by the Academy of Management Journal, Journal of Applied Psychology, Journal of Cross-Cultural Psychology, Journal of Experimental Social Psychology, Journal of Occupational Health Psychology, Journal of Vocational Behavior, Journal of World Business, Organizational Behavior and Human Decision Processes, and other academic journals as well as various books on leadership and negotiations.
 His book "Leading through Conflict: Into the Fray" (co-edited with Dr. Don Forsyth) was published by Palgrave Macmillan in 2016.

 He is on the editorial review boards of the Journal of Management, the Journal of Organizational Behavior, the Journal of Trust Research and the Leadership Quarterly.
 He served as a guest editor of the Journal of Trust Research special issue on trust in negotiations and repeated bargaining.
 He is also an ad-hoc reviewer for many well-regarded management and psychology journals such as the Academy of Management Review, Business Ethics Quarterly, Group and Organization Management, Group Decision and Negotiation, the Journal of Business Research, the Journal of Cross-Cultural Psychology, the Journal of Experimental Social Psychology, the Journal of Occupational Health Psychology, the Journal of Occupational and Organizational Psychology, the Journal of Organizational Behavior, the Journal of World Business, Mindfulness, Organizational Behavior and Human Decision Processes, Organization Science, Organization Studies, and Psychological Science.
 His paper coauthored by Dr. Violet T. Ho and Chay Hoon Lee was awarded the "Most Publishable Paper" in 2014 by the International Leadership Association's Leadership Scholarship Member Interest Group.
 His paper coauthored by Dr. Bill Bottom and Dr. Lee Konczak was selected by the editorial team of the International Journal of Conflict Management as a Highly Commended Paper in the 2017 Emerald Literati Network Awards for Excellence.
 In recognition of his academic achievements and contributions, he was also awarded the LeRoy and Lucille Melcher Faculty Excellence Award for Research 2017, the Leadership Quarterly Editorial Board Award for Timeliness and Productivity 2015, the Virginia Foundation for Independent Colleges Mednick Memorial Fellowship 2013, Singapore Management University Lim Kim San Fellow 2011, and Washington University Hubert C. Moog Scholar 2007-2008, among many other awards and honors.